 There were many different species of animals released in Australia between 1800 and 1900, however not all species survived in the harsh Australian environment.

-Seven species of deer however acclimatised easily to life in the Aussie bush and now have flourishing wild populations.
+Six species of deer however acclimatised easily to life in the Aussie bush and now have flourishing wild populations.
 There may be more species that have gone unnoticed due to the large expanses of space in the Australian bush.

 Acclimatization Era in Australia

-Of the seven species, some are descendants of the original species released during the acclimatisation era, while others have escaped from modern deer farms.
+Of the six species, some are descendants of the original species released during the acclimatisation era, while others have escaped from modern deer farms.
 With these deer living and breeding freely in Australia, there are more wild deer in Australia right now than there has ever been in any time in history.

 From a hunter’s perspective, deer are an excellent animal to hunt, they are widely available with excessive numbers and the added bonus of being rather tasty if prepared right.
 See our guide to skinning a deer for information on preparing the deer meat for eating.

-The guide below outlines the general appearance and demeanor of each of the seven species currently living wild in Australia.
+The guide below outlines the general appearance and demeanor of each of the species currently living wild in Australia.